Micro-bit-final-project/Micro-bit-final-project.github.io/_posts/2021-02-22-minigame-idea-brainstorming.markdown

 ---
 layout: article
 title: "Idea Brainstorming"
 date: 2021-02-22 17:33:00 +0000
 categories: game
 author: Ciaran Jefferson
 ---

-Brainstormed some ideas within the group Google doc for minigames that can be designed and programmed at a later date.
+Myself and Joseph brainstormed around 35 different ideas for minigames that could be implemented into the Microbit Minigame Mashup game with a variety of different themes and controls that can be designed and implemented into the game at a later date.